How to Get Ready for a Supervisor Assessment Test

 - Planning and Organization

-These tests will also focus on finding those who have high integrity and a strong cognitive ability.
-The use of personality, cognitive, job-specific, and situational judgement tests typically make up the roster for the spread of assessments necessary for a supervisory or other leadership role.
+These tests will also focus on finding those who have high integrity and strong cognitive ability.
+The use of personality, cognitive, job-specific, and situational judgement tests typically make up the roster for the spread of assessments necessary for a supervisory or other leadership roles.

 Supervisory Personality Assessment – Quick Facts